brentvollebregt/nitratine.net/posts/python-retweet-bot/post.md

 print (url)
 ```

-Since we used the extended tweet_mode in the search querry, we will be given all the text in the tweet rather than the normal 140 returned by the api.
+Since we used the extended tweet_mode in the search query, we will be given all the text in the tweet rather than the normal 140 returned by the API.

 This text will be sitting in tweet.retweeted_status.full_text if the tweet we are looking at is a re-tweeted tweet or in tweet.full_text if this is the original tweet.
 Convert the text to lowercase to make it easier to deal with later.